Describe your approach?

 Do I offer prints?

 Of course, I much prefer framed prints over albums to be honest, pictures should be on walls if you ask me.
 Framed prints can be ordered through your online gallery in various sizes and styles, again it's entirely your choice.
 When I deliver your wedding pictures I'll also send you a discount code for prints if you wish to order any, they are made by Loxley colour (the best lab in the UK) in case you were wondering.
-Don't forget thought - the pictures I make for you are yours, there's absolutely nothing stopping you from downloading your favourite ones and having them printed yourself if you want, it's entirely your choice.
+Don't forget though - the pictures I make for you are yours, there's absolutely nothing stopping you from downloading your favourite ones and having them printed yourself if you want, it's entirely your choice.

 Am I insured?